apparena/docs/docs/api/130-models.rst

     :data string name: (Required) Name for the config value
     :data bool value: (Required) Default value for the config element
     :data string description: (Optional) Description for the config value
-    :data string data_caption_off: (Optional) Caption for the 'Off'-value
-    :data string data_caption_on: (Optional) Caption for the 'On'-value
-    :data string data_label: (Optional) Label for the checkbox

 `Table with data_ parameters and the description of them. <../api/130-models.html#data>`_